 You want the top drawers to contain items you reach for regularly.
 Especially when your baby grows and starts rolling around and grabbing everything.
 You want to be able to grab what you need quickly.
 Items you need less often should go on the bottom.

 Babies grow so quickly.
 When my daughter outgrows her clothes I fold it just like Marie Kondo would and store it inside of a storage container.
-I bought the Iris storage container.
+I bought this storage container for her outgrown clothes.
 I label the container with the clothing size.
 For example, my first storage container is labeled 0-3 months.
 These bins are great because they are so easy to stack and store.
 If you have another baby of the same gender, you are already organized to reuse the clothes!